 Do You Have Yellow Toenails?
 Miracle Plus Eliminates Toenail and Foot Fungus and Restores the Health of Your Feet!
-Yellow or discoloured toenails are caused by a fungus that has penetrated the toenail and is living in the bed of your toenail.
+Yellow or discolored toenails are caused by a fungus that has penetrated the toenail and is living in the bed of your toenail.
 Because the fungus lives beneath the toenail (in the toenail bed), it is very difficult to remove.
 The Miracle Plus System will eliminate yellow toenails, toenail fungus, and foot fungus.

 While the fungus causing your yellow toenails is typically not a serious health condition, it is unsightly, extremely contagious, and consumes some of the body’s infection-fighting energy.